 Motion Transfer Differences

 Both isolate motion well, though the Casper Wave has a little big of an edge because of its unique top layer material.
-Either is a good option for couples.
+Either is a good option for couples who don’t want to be disturbed by their partner’s movements.

 Pick Casper Wave If …